cartheur/ideal/README.md

 You will find that it is at odds with the embodied paradigm by page iv (page 4 of the preface!) where it posits "the problem of AI is to describe and build agents that receive percepts from the environment and perform actions" (if you don't see the tension,

 This ends Lesson 1.
-The participants of the IDEAL MOOC may go back to their session in Claroline Connect to answer a questionnaire about Lesson 1 and about the activity trace in Table 14.

-This ends Lesson 1.